dsilveri0/autotyper/README.md

 # autotyper
 This script allows auto typing text to other programs that don't allow the usage of copy paste.
-(This script types the string 100 times, with a 310 seconds interval in beetween, after each time it types the Return key.)

 In order to use this script, it is necessary to have installed: